Ramilito/kubesess/.github/README.md

 > :Note: **The order is important*: the first file will be the master config!

-The second way is to let Kubesess handle it by adding one or more .yaml files under the $HOME/.kube folder and it will be automatically merged.
+The second way is to let Kubesess handle it by adding one or more config files under the $HOME/.kube folder and it will be automatically merged.

 #### Add information to prompt (there are other good tools for this, kube-ps1 and p10k)
 ```